fall inside a hole

 1308 Station (1988)

-The initial Tomy Train station system used a wide plastic base piece with studs on top and a few small accessories like a hand railing and three-wide row of seats as well as a big sign with several different sticker designs.
-Early signs are single-sided while later ones have stickers on both sides.
+The initial Tomy Train station system used a wide plastic base piece with studs on top and a few small accessories like a hand railing and three-wide row of seats as well as a big sign with a few set variations.
+The "standard" type was also sold with a coach and figures in the 1333 Station Pack.
+More details can be seen on the Tomy Train Stations page.

 1309 Crane (1988)